 Even when we told him we had deliberately eaten lightly for lunch, he still insisted we took it.
 A brilliant piece of advice (not just for the wallet) as it turned out.

-I am not going to give you a blow by blow breakdown of what we ate (it is printed right if you really care), but I can tell you the seven courses often comprise two or three dishes each, with new layers added as we went along.
+I am not going to give you a blow by blow breakdown of what we ate, but I can tell you the seven courses often comprise two or three dishes each, with new layers added as we went along.

 Inspired by journeys to the Far East, his years in London (including celebrated joints like Hakkasan and Nobu) and, above all, his love of native Madrid, David has created a new way of eating.
 Fact.

 The simple explosion of flavours on the canvases, as he calls them, the pure joy of what is being produced, be it meat, fish or vegetables, made this the best meal I have ever eaten in Spain… and like nothing else myself or my well-travelled friends had experience before.

 Forget Ferran Adria’s creative acumen, the panache of Dani Garcia and the crazy science of chefs like Heston Blumenthal (I have tried all three), this is simply a display of passion, a true love of food.

 The fact that David has not missed a service for six years and refuses to open if he is not in the house, says it all.

 He is completely driven to find the perfect meal for his punters and the menu changes weekly, daily, sometimes hourly, depending a little bit on the guests.